 This course forms part of a programme study which will be tailored individually to boost your employability and which will include Maths and English.

 The course is made up of a number of different units, which cover:

 Units are assessed through the use of projects, assignments, practical work on the Nescot Animal Care Unit, with a range of companion, exotic and agricultural species, and exams.

-GCSE 3/4 grade (D/C grade) profile in maths and English as well as GCSE science grade D or a Level 1 in Landbased Studies accompanied by a satisfactory reference of attendance, behaviour and ability to meet deadlines.
+GCSE 3/4 grade profile in maths and English as well as GCSE Science grade 3.

 This course will prepare you for more advanced study and training.
 A merit or distinction gained on this Level 2 Animal Care course is necessary to go onto Level 3.
 Some students choose to go into full-time animal work in a variety of establishments including farm parks, kennels, zoos, veterinary hospitals and dog groomers.